-Add an element of adventure
+Tip #1: Add an element of adventure

 If you’re camping with your toddler, try and throw in some element of adventure into the trip.
 Take an out of the ordinary method of transportation, or make up a story about the place where you’ll be camping.
 They’ll enjoy the imaginative aspect of it all, and it makes an already adventurous experience even more so.

-Bring toys that can get dirty
+Tip #2: Bring toys that can get dirty

 Toys are mainly to keep your toddler occupied on the ride to and from the campsite.
 More often than not, once your kids get to the campsite, there will be more than enough things out in nature to keep them busy.

 My son is currently potty training, so this is a no-brainer for me.
 But even if your kid is fully potty-trained, or still in diapers, it helps to pack along several extra changes of clothing.
 Kids, especially toddlers, like to get dirty.
 And if it rains at your campsite, which happens quite often in the Pacific Northwest, you’re going to want to have some dry clothes to change your kids into.

-Time your bathroom breaks
+Tip #4: Time your bathroom breaks

 Traveling solo with a kid means you’ll need to accompany them everywhere.
 So if one of you needs to use the bathroom, make sure the other one also uses it at the same time.
 That way, you won’t have to drag your kid to the campground bathroom more times than you need to.
 Also, make sure you have your toddler use the bathroom before he or she goes to sleep, so you won’t have to do a middle of the night bathroom break.

-Remind them about safety
+Tip #5: Remind them about safety at the camp site

-While having your kids help out around the campsite is great, make sure you remind them about being safe.
+While having your kids help out around the campsite is great, make sure you remind them about how to be safe.
 Toddlers are old enough to start understanding what’s safe and not safe, as long as you take some time to explain it to them.
 Of course, the main focus should be on fire safety, but also remember to keep your kids safe from the road, and around tools like knives and hatchets.

-Give them downtime
+Tip #6: Give them downtime throughout the day

 All that outdoor fun can get exhausting!
 One of the things I made sure to do was to give my son some downtime.
-I set up his toys in the tent, and as I was preparing dinner, he was keeping himself occupied in the tent, rolling around on the sleeping bags and playing with the toys and flashlights.
+I set up his toys in the tent, and as I was preparing dinner, he kept himself occupied in the tent, rolling around on the sleeping bags and playing with the toys and flashlights.
 Just like at home, kids need some calm quiet time to decompress after a long day.

 I have friends who are avid backpackers, and they often do back-country camping trips with their one year old son.
 This is not me!
 I am not by nature an outdoorsy person, so the most rustic I’ll get is car camping.

-These are the types of experiences that will leave lasting impressions on your kids.
+These are the types of experiences that will leave lasting impressions on your kids, and help them to become an avid traveller in the future.
 If you’re nervous about going on a camping trip with a toddler, I’m certain these tips will assure you that it’s not as challenging as it may seem.
+You’ve got this!
 Happy camping!